Primate ACC encodes natural vocal interactions in a ‘cocktail party’

 Abstract

 The Cocktail Party Problem (CPP)—extracting meaningful signals amid competing voices—remains poorly understood at the neural level, particularly in real-world contexts where it emerges naturally.
-We investigated the role of the anterior cingulate cortex (ACC) to resolve the CPP, a structure implicated in social monitoring but rarely examined in relation to audition, in freely-moving marmoset monkeys engaged in vocal exchanges with conspecifics in a noisy ecological environment.
-Analyses revealed that this neural substrate is seemingly integral to resolving the CPP.
-Not only did neurons encode the calls of either the conversational partner or background callers (i.e. figure/ground separation), but this selectivity persisted even with overlapping background sounds, a hallmark of the CPP.
-ACC was also sensitive to conversational dynamics by encoding turn-taking structure.
-These findings reveal that the ACC regulates dynamic vocal interactions in complex social soundscapes in which parsing meaningful calls from competing sounds is essential for effective communication.
+We investigated the role of the anterior cingulate cortex (ACC), a structure implicated in social monitoring but rarely examined in relation to audition, to resolve the CPP in freely-moving marmoset monkeys engaged in ecological vocal exchanges.
+Analyses revealed that ACC is seemingly integral to resolving the CPP.
+Not only did neurons encode the calls of either the conversational partner or background callers, but this selectivity persisted even with overlapping background sounds, a hallmark of the CPP.
+Moreover, ACC activity reflected the conversational dynamics by encoding turn-taking structure, highlighting the importance of CPP resolution for navigating social interactions in complex natural soundscapes.

 Article activity feed